 To make the most of your experience as a Presenter with POBA, it is important for you have the most up-to-date, standards-compliant browser possible.
 These browsers include Mozilla Firefox, Google Chrome, and Internet Explorer 9 and up.
 These upgrades will allow you see all the components of poba.org the way they were intended to be seen.

-To create a storage vault or portfolios on POBA of an artists' legacy you represent, the first step is to submit the Presenter Member Form.
-It is a short form designed to help us learn more about your artist, your relationship to the artist, about the artist’s work, and to confirm that you have the right to represent that artist.
+To create a storage Vault or Portfolios of an artist’s creative legacy on POBA, the first step is to submit the Presenter Member Form.
+This is a short form designed to help us learn more about your artist, your relationship to the artist, the artist’s work, and to confirm that you have the right to represent that artist.

-You have two options: You can contact the POBA Web Team and upon confirming your credentials, we will reset your password and issue new login credentials for you.
+You have two options: You can contact the POBA Web Team and, upon confirming your credentials, we will reset your password and issue new login credentials for you.
 Or, at the login screen, below the username and password fields, there is a link that reads “Forgot username or password?”
 Click that link, input your username or email address, and an email will be sent to you.
 The email will contain your username and a link to reset your password if need be.

 Use optimized file sizes for all your different types of media.
-You are free to place files larger than the suggestions below in your vault (up to the limit of storage capacity), however, it is best to limit file size to ensure that media is easily viewable on a range of devices.
+You are free to place files larger than the suggestions below in your Vault (up to the limit of storage capacity).
+However, it is best to limit file size to ensure that media is easily viewable on a range of devices.

-- Images: .JPG or .PNG and around 600 to 1200 pixels; ideal is longest side between 720 and at 960 pixels and 72 dpi
+- Images: .JPG or .PNG of 600 to 1200 pixels; ideal is the longest side between 720 and 960 pixels and 72 dpi

-Audio: .MP3 and less than 2MB
+- Audio: .MP3 of less than 2MB

-Video: .MP4 and less than 10MB
+- Video: .MP4 of less than 10MB

-Documents: .PDF and less than 4MB
+- Documents: .PDF of less than 4MB